 There are a total of twenty males in Area LS5, and eleven females in Area LS5 (A).
 They are in various stages of health, and are normally docile in the presence of the mongoliants, who force them (brutally; failure to comply results in the rebel being eaten) to refurbish the dilapidated passages beneath the citadel.
 Any characters captured by the mongoliants at any point will be stripped and brought here to serve alongside the slaves - any talk of revolt or escape will likely be met with agreement among the slaves.
 It is even not uncommon for the mongoliants to overlook the nightly escapes of the odd slave or two (who can slip out of the pens easily), but large groups will of course attract their attention.

-Slaves (31): hp 2.
+Slaves (31): HP 2 (see Appendix 1: NPC Statistics).